WHAT I DO:

 I grew up in western South Dakota with a criminal-defense attorney dad, an anthropologist mom, and a great older brother.
 I came to the Twin Cities for college, majoring in Spanish at the U of M (including a study abroad in Santiago, Chile).
 I then spent a couple of years as a paralegal in the construction practice at the large Minneapolis firm now known as Faegre Drinker.
 Among my duties were editing what has now grown into a 12-volume treatise, Bruner & O’Connor on Construction Law (Thomson Reuters).

-I returned to Faegre after law school as a construction litigation associate and worked closely with the Indian law practice.
+I returned to Faegre after law school as a construction litigation associate and also worked closely with the Indian law practice.
 A few years later I joined Jacobson, Magnuson, Anderson & Halloran, P.C., a nationally recognized, Native-owned tribal law firm in St. Paul.
 I practiced there for nearly 10 years, first as an associate and then as a shareholder.
 I went from there to run the tribal practice at a small firm in Minneapolis, and then moved on to open Van Norman Law.

 SELECTED TRANSACTIONS:

-• Tribal environmental and utility work.Worked with coalition of all 11 Minnesota tribes to successfully persuade EPA Region 5 to revise Minnesota’s 2020 303(d) Impaired Waters List, a key tool for Clean Water Act (“CWA”) enforcement, to add impaired wild rice waters.
+• Tribal environmental and utility work.
+Worked with coalition of all 11 Minnesota tribes to successfully persuade EPA Region 5 to revise Minnesota’s 2020 303(d) Impaired Waters List, a key tool for Clean Water Act (“CWA”) enforcement, to add impaired wild rice waters.
 Assist tribes in securing Treatment-in-the-Same-Manner-as-a-State (“TAS”) status under provisions of the CWA and the Clean Air Act.
 Represent tribes in connection with large, proposed, off-reservation federal undertakings throughout complex federal and state permitting process.
 Negotiate right-of-way agreements for oil, gas, electrical, telecommunications, and road rights-of-way, and resolve related disputes in federal and state regulatory fora.

 • Tribal government advising.
 Represent tribes in consultation with state and federal governments.
 Negotiate intergovernmental agreements and memoranda of understanding.
 Prepare tribal ordinances and policies.
 Advise tribal councils on a day-to-day basis on wide variety of matters.